zakhenry/embedme/README.md

 ## Usage

-With a `README.md` in you current working directory, add a code block for one of the [supported file types](#supported-file-types-so-far) and start the code block simply with a comment with the path to a file.
+With a `README.md` in your current working directory, add a code block for one of the [supported file types](#supported-file-types-so-far) and start the code block simply with a comment with the path to a file.
 For example